paclearner/json-schema-defined-mapper/README.md

 }
 ```

-To create a mapper function and execute the mapper against the input data:
+To create a mapper function and execute the mapper against the input object:

 ```js
 const createMapper = require('json-schema-defined-mapper');